BSawyerPrograming/MVVMPractice/README.md

 # MVVMPractice

+**NOTICE: This repository is for practice and training purposes only**

 This is a practices file used for learning MVVM through various 3rd party tutorials.

 ***A lot of code written here is taken from tutorials for learning purposes so that myself and possibly others can write out and learn from what is written through various methods***.